Secretary thanks all Veterans

 CDCR, CCHCS Our Promise campaign runs through November 12

 On October 19, a CDCR office in Rancho Cordova featured speakers, nonprofit organizations, door prizes and a taco food truck.

-Some of those attending included CDCR Undersecretary of Administration Jennifer Barretto, Director Amy Miller with the Division of Correctional Policy Research and Internal Oversight, while San Quentin Lt.
+Some of those attending included CDCR Undersecretary of Administration Jennifer Barretto and Director Amy Miller with the Division of Correctional Policy Research and Internal Oversight.
+San Quentin Lt.
 Sam Robinson emceed the event.

 Correctional education takes center stage

 The California Community College Foundation recently brought together representatives from each community college currently providing pathways to associate degrees inside CDCR institutions, as well as representatives from California State University Sacramento, California State University, Los Angeles, Fresno State University, San Diego State University, Pitzer College, and University of California, Irvine for a formal “Convening of Colleges.”

 This event was designed to inform and inspire, brainstorm and plan, and listen and learn.
 Superintendent Shannon Swain and Supervisor of Correctional Education Programs Dr. Lynne Ruvalcaba presented a session on the role of technology in higher education within CDCR.
 Division of Rehabilitative Programs Director Brant Choate and Regional Associate Superintendents Rod Braly and Genevie Candelaria as well as Associate Superintendent for Curriculum and Instruction Martin Griffin had the opportunity to participate and engage with partners from the various colleges.